Are you refinishing hardwood floors or natural wood furniture but can’t decide whether to use satin or semi-gloss polyurethane?

 FAQs About Satin and Semi-Gloss Polyurethane

-Below you’ll find answers to some of the more commonly asked questions about satin vs. semi-gloss polyurethane.
+Below are answers to the most frequently asked questions about satin vs. semi-gloss polyurethane.

 If you want to change the finish, sanding and stripping the surface before applying the new finish will yield the best results.